Data Centers in Ruhr Area

 Natural Disaster Risk

-The Ruhr Area maintains a Low (2.6/10) risk profile as of September 2025, making it a strong choice for disaster recovery and business continuity sites.
+The Ruhr Area maintains a Low (2.6/10) risk profile as of September 2025, making it a resilient choice for disaster recovery and business continuity sites.
 The primary natural hazards are localized rather than catastrophic.

-- River Flood (7.8): The most significant localized risk, particularly near the Ruhr and Rhine tributaries; facilities are typically sited outside historical flood zones.
+- River Flood (7.8): The most significant localized risk, particularly for sites near the Ruhr or Rhine; facilities are typically built outside historical flood zones as of September 2025.

-- Earthquake (3.7): Minor seismic activity is possible but rarely results in structural damage or service interruption.
+- Earthquake (3.7): Minor seismic activity is possible but rarely results in structural damage or service interruption as of September 2025.

-- Epidemic (2.1): Consistent with Western European averages for public health management.
+- Epidemic (2.1): Consistent with Western European averages for public health management as of September 2025.

-- Drought (1.3): Minimal impact on data center cooling operations due to resilient municipal water infrastructure.
+- Drought (1.3): Minimal impact on cooling operations due to resilient municipal water infrastructure as of September 2025.

-Other natural hazards, such as tropical cyclones or tsunamis, are non-existent for this inland geography.
+Other hazards, such as tropical cyclones or tsunamis, are non-existent for this inland geography.
 All risk figures are regional benchmarks as of September 2025.